gravitl/netmaker-docs/ui-reference.rst

 (1) **Username:** Enter a unique username for the admin user.
 (2) **Password:** Enter a secure password for your new user.
 (3) **Password Confirmation:** Repeat the password for verification.
-(4) **Signup with OAuth:** Button to signup with OAuth.
-From v0.23.1, OAuth users will need further approval from a server admin to gain access.

 Login
 --------